anttisalonen/progbook/rst/unix.rst

     $ man 7 signal

-...will look up the man page on signal in category 7, providing the reader with an overview of signals in Unix.
+...will, on some Linux systems, look up the man page on signal in category 7, providing the reader with an overview of signals in Unix.

 *Exercise*: Look up the man page for the command "man".